ZavenGaloyan/Unit-3/Project_3.md

             #if there is 0 diary then average will be 0
             self.ids.avg.text = f"Average word count of your diary is 0 words."
 ```
-**Figure 22**: Calculating average by calculating the total word count using split and len after query the content(the query part has been done in **figure 21**) after that it will use loop to count the number of row or number of diary which then will be used to calculate the approximate word count per diary.
+**Figure 20**: Calculating average by calculating the total word count using split and len after query the content(the query part has been done in **figure 19**) after that it will use a loop to count the number of rows or number of diaries which then will be used to calculate the approximate word count per diary.

-As seen from **figure 22** this is another part that used query(use the same query as the query for table as this is part of function on_pre_enter as well) to get the content in every diary of that user from the table and split it using q.content.split() to split each word and to count each word in diary using len(list).
-After counting number of words in each diary it will be added to the variable total which is the total words in all diary which will then be divide(without remainder) by the number of row calculate using +=1 in the loop which will increase 1 diary every time the code is repeated.
-If there is at least 1 diary, the average will be displayed but if there isn't a diary that belong to that user the else will be activated to show the 0 word.
+**Figure 20** will show how I solve for the eighth success criteria of the client which I will have to show the average word count of all diaries that the specific user has.
+I will use decomposition to break down what techniques are needed and create different steps to accomplish this.
+Firstly, I identified the 2 main parts needed for average which is the total word counts and number diary.
+Therefore, I will create 2 variables to store those values .
+After having those 2 variables, I will use loops to fill in those variables with values from the database.
+First, I will query the database to get the content column from the specific user.
+After that, I will use split and len to count the number of words.
+I chose to use a loop technique to add the word count of each diary into the variable total as it can  add 1 to number_of_row every time the loop repeats.
+Then, I decided to change text and display the average word count calculated by total/number_of_row.
+I chose to use if-statement to make a condition which will show that the average word count is 0 when the number of rows is 0 to prevent the error result.

 ### 3.Password